Adullam provides a home for individuals on parole that do not have anywhere else to go.

 Though the motivation behind Adullam is our belief and obedience to Christ, we do not require residents to have any beliefs or interest in Christ or attend any religious events of any kind.

-Our goal for transition is encouraging and supporting individuals during the shift from toxic relationships to healthy relationships.
+Our goal for transition is to encourage and support individuals during the shift from toxic relationships to healthy relationships.
 This is why Adullam is a home, not a program.
 We have no underlying goal for others, but provide a supportive environment to model healthy relationships.

 Adullam has been providing housing for men since March 2012 and housing for women since October of 2015.
-Currently, Adullam has 49 beds for men and 11 beds for women.
-Adullam also includes single homes for men prepared to move out on their own but that are unable to acquire housing due to sex offender/violent offender status.
+Currently, Adullam has 38 beds for men and 12 beds for women.

 Adullam is entirely reliant on God to provide.
-Rent is charged to cover the expenses to operate the houses but is as low as possible for men and women to save money as they are transitioning.
-We do not pursue grants but have remained in operation through the rent paid by the residents and occasional donations.
+Program fees are charged to cover the expenses to operate the houses but are as low as possible for men and women to save money as they transition.
+We do not pursue grants but have remained in operation through the program fees paid by the residents and occasional donations.
 We do not profit from the houses, nor do any people involved receive a salary.

 How Adullam Functions

 The houses are strictly managed concerning maintaining a safe environment to ensure the residents don’t have to face further stress in the home as they are adjusting back to life in a community.
 Residents are expected to take responsibility for themselves, their behavior and work towards their personal goals.
 If issues come up, they are addressed and dealt with immediately to ensure the safety of all residents as well as stay compliant with Probation and Parole.